brandid/react-technical-test-1/README.md

 * is for candidates already familiar with React
 * should take you no longer than 2 hours and shorter if you are already familiar with `react-motion`

-You are highly encouraged to make the code below run.
+You are encouraged to run the code and play with it to figure out your solution.
 Feel free to reach out if you have questions.

 ###### Problem